Today’s Heardle answer revealed - see if you can guess the song today

 You can get multiple skips to reveal more of the song, up to a maximum of 16 seconds.
 Skip after that and the song is revealed giving you a grand total of 0 points.

 Of course, the quicker you guess the song and the fewer skips you use, the more points you will receive.
-All songs provided on the app are tunes released in the last 10 years, so you need to brush up on current music to be successful.
+Most songs provided on the app are tunes released in the last 10 years, so you need to brush up on recent music to be successful.

 Advertisement